-(CNN)Here's a look at Staff Sgt.
-Robert Bales, who will serve life in prison without parole for the murders of 16 Afghan civilians in 2012.
+(CNN)Here's a look at former Staff Sgt.
+Robert Bales, who is serving life in prison without parole for the murders of 16 Afghan civilians in 2012.

 The unit was deployed in support of Special Forces troops in Kandahar province, Afghanistan.

-March 11, 2012 - A U.S. Army sergeant goes on a house to house shooting spree in two villages in Kandahar province, killing 16 people.
+March 11, 2012 - Bales leaves the military base and goes on a house to house shooting spree in two nearby villages.
+He kills 16 people, including nine children.
 Eleven of the victims belong to the same family.
-Witnesses claim that the soldier dragged some bodies outside and set them on fire.
+Bales returns to the base and turns himself in.

-March 23, 2012 - Staff Sergeant Bales is formally charged with 17 counts of murder and six counts of assault and attempted murder.
-U.S. and Afghan officials initially said 16 people died in those attacks.
-The counts indicate that one more person died, though Afghan government officials in Kabul have no record of another death.
+March 23, 2012 - Bales is charged with 17 counts of murder and six counts of assault and attempted murder.
+US and Afghan officials initially said 16 people died in the attack.
+No detailed info is released about the 17th fatality, other than an indication from investigators that the victim was an adult.

-March 25, 2012 - Afghan officials announce the victims' families were given money by the U.S. government, $50,000 for each of the 16 people who were killed, as well as $10,000 for each of the six who was injured.
-The United States calls the money help to the families, NATO calls it compensation.
+March 25, 2012 - Afghan officials announce the victims' families were given money by the US government, $50,000 for each of the 16 people who died, as well as $10,000 for each of the six who was injured.

 November 5, 2012 - Bales' Article 32 hearing begins at Joint Base Lewis-McChord in Washington state.